Alexandre Herculano: Family life

 In 1866, Herculano married Mariana Hermínia de Meira, born around 1830, whom he had first fallen in love with at the age of 26.
 At the time, he decided to prioritize his literary ambitions over this relationship, a choice he later described as a sacrifice.
 He explained in a letter to his friend Joaquim Filipe de Soure that he wanted someone to care for him in his old age and that he never wished to have children, believing it incompatible with his work.
 In his correspondence, Herculano often mentioned Mariana, including updates about her health, which reflected his ongoing concern for her well-being.
 These references contrasted with his otherwise formal tone and demonstrated a degree of tenderness in their relationship.

 Principal works

 A piece of Herculano's poetry engraved on his tomb: "Sleep?
-Only the cold corpse sleeps, which does not feel; the soul flies, and shelters at the feet of the Almighty."
+Only the cold, unfeeling corpse sleeps; the soul flies, and finds shelter at the feet of the Almighty."